erikkristiaan/Lines/readme.md

 ./Lines [arguments]
 ```

-## Flags 🚩
+## Flags

 #### `--primitives, -p`
-- Bounding box size in pixels.
+- Line size in pixels.
 For instance, `-p 50` will render 50px lines to the canvas.
 (Default: 30)

 #### `--iterations, -i`
 - Number of iterations to complete per frame.
 (Default: 20000000)

 ####  `--frames, -x`
 - Number of times to run the program.
-Useful for making short animated gifs.
+Useful for making short animated gifs ffmpeg.
 (Default: 1)

 #### `--antialiasing, -a`
 - `true` - Lines are generated with anti-aliasing.
 Usually produces more pleasing images.
 (Default)